ConLID: Supervised Contrastive Learning for Low-Resource Language Identification: Under-performing languages

 Using the \MS{} model, we conduct a detailed analysis of the characteristics of languages exhibiting low performance on the \udhr{} dataset (\ie, languages for which models display limited domain generalization capabilities).

 \paragraph{Language Analysis by Domain.}

 We categorize languages based on domain availability and the number of sentences available in \texttt{GlotLID-C-train-down}.
 Figure~\ref{fig:analysis_domains} presents the corresponding F1 score performance on the \udhr{} dataset.
-We observe that models tend to exhibit improved generalization (\ie, higher F1 scores on \udhr{}) in languages for which they had a greater number of training domains.
+We observe that models tend to exhibit improved generalization (\ie, higher F1 scores on \udhr{}) in languages for which they had more diverse training domains.
 Models tend to generalize worse on languages for which training data was only available in one domain.
-Interestingly, while a majority of single-domain languages only had training data for the \textbf{Bible} domain, the model still achieves relatively high F1 scores for these languages, suggesting that training only on \textbf{Bible} data is not a solitary factor contributing to low performance on \udhr{}.
+Interestingly, while a majority of single-domain languages only had training data for the \textbf{Bible} domain, the model still achieves relatively high F1 scores for these languages, suggesting that training only on \textbf{Bible} data is not a sole factor contributing to low performance on \udhr{}.
 Finally, we observe that the size of the training data does not appear to be a sole determinant of low performance on \udhr{} either.

 \paragraph{Language Misclassifications.} To qualitatively assess these generalization issues, we now analyze patterns observed in misclassified language pairs.
 Among the 3448 misclassifications in the \udhr{} dataset, 99.6\% occur within the same script, while only 0.4\% involve different scripts.
 Most misclassifications also involve a target language being incorrectly identified as another high-resource language (see Appendix Table~\ref{tab:analysis_language_family_direction}).